sapcc/go-makefile-maker/README.md

 1. The default for `GO_BUILDFLAGS` is set to `-mod vendor`, so that build targets default to using vendored dependencies.
   This means that building binaries does not require a network connection.
 2. The `make tidy-deps` target is replaced by a `make vendor` target that runs `go mod tidy && go mod verify` just like `make tidy-deps`, but also runs `go mod vendor`.
   This target can be used to get the vendor directory up-to-date before commits.

-If `golang.setGoModVersion` is set to `true` then `go.mod` will be automatically updated to the latest version.
+If `golang.setGoModVersion` is set to `true`, then `go.mod` will be automatically updated to the latest version.

-The `ldflags` option can be used to share flags between the Makefile and GoReleaser.
+The `golang.ldflags` option can be used to share flags between the Makefile and GoReleaser.

+If `golang.autoupdateableDeps` is filled with a [regular expression](https://pkg.go.dev/regexp/syntax), go-makefile-maker can be invoked with the `--autoupdate-deps` option to automatically upgrade all module dependencies matching that regex using `go get -u $MODULE@latest`.
+This is intended for automated `go-makefile-maker` runs inside CI jobs that want to bundle some dependency updates together with the `go-makefile-maker` run in order to reduce the amount of automated chore commits in the commit history.

 ### `golangciLint`